Spring Boot Actuators

 References:

 Exposes JMX beans over HTTP (when Jolokia is on the classpath, not available for WebFlux).
-Requires a dependency on jolokia-core
+Requires a dependency on jolokia-core.

-property values in plaintext.
+You can invoke relevant MBeans to retrive env property values in plaintext.
 Below you can find MBeans that can be used for this purpose.
 However, the situation may differ and the Mbeans listed may not be available.
-However, you can search methods that can be called by keywords like getProperty
+However, you can search methods that can be called by keywords like getProperty.

 References: